 Her self-produced releases in 2016 Trinity 3:1 and Great Day have blessed audiences from all over the world to include UK, Switzerland, Japan, Sweden, Canada and France and Great Day was #1 for 6 weeks in January, 2016 in London.

-Other accolades and accomplishments of Cromwell include 2011 Up and coming Jazz Artist of the year by the Baltimore Jazz awards, she was honored in 2008 by Senator Rice of the State of New Jersey and received the Senate Resolution for her significant contributions in the field of entertainment and honored by the NANBPWC, Inc and received the “Living Women History Makers’ Community Award in music.
+Other accolades and accomplishments include being honored in 2008 by Senator Rice of the State of New Jersey and received the Senate Resolution for her significant contributions in the field of entertainment and honored by the NANBPWC, Inc and received the “Living Women History Makers’ Community Award in music.

 Corinthia is truly an artist that is salt and light and exemplifies the true meaning of “Changing the Atmosphere”.